 5 warning signs during vendor evaluation

-Cannot provide a 510(k) number or peer-reviewed accuracy data upon request
+Cannot provide a peer-reviewed bibliography or specific AUC/sensitivity/specificity data upon request

 Requires more than 15 minutes of active staff time per screening